dyakonoff/cuba-validation/README.md

 * Can't help with REST calls validation, even with [universal REST](https://doc.cuba-platform.com/manual-6.9/rest_api_v2.html).
 * Has difficulties with highlighting fields/components that contains incorrect data.
 (You'd have to do some CSS/JS magic to achieve that result.)

-However, combining this approach with static and dynamically added `Field.Validator` checks would negate the last flaw.
+However, combining this approach with statically and dynamically added `Field.Validator` checks would negate the last flaw.

 Let's look at the code: